1. i.d.e.a. Museum Reopening

 7. Social Distancing

 As you wander through the i.d.e.a.
 Museum, please follow the guidelines provided.
-You may find one-way paths that have been marked on the floor.
 Take note of any signs posted that help practice social distancing and also indicate which areas are open or have limited access.

 As always, if you have any questions, our staff is here to help.
 Staff also wears masks and practices social distancing.